Eliashberg theory with the external pair potential: Introduction

 \section{Introduction}

 In a work \cite{grig} a hypothetical substance has been considered, where interaction between (within) structural elements of condensed matter (molecules, nanoparticles, clusters, layers, wires etc.) depends on state of Cooper pairs: an additional work $\upsilon$ must be made against this interaction to break a pair.
-Such a system can be described by BCS Hamiltonian with the external pair potential (EPP) term.
-In this model the potential essentially renormalizes the order parameter: if the pairing enlarges energy of the structure then suppression of superconductivity and the first order phase transition occur, if the pairing lowers energy of the structure the energy gap is slightly enlarged at zero temperature and asymptotically tends to zero with increasing temperature as $1/T$.
-In the last case the critical temperature is equal to infinity, formally, however the energy gap remains finite quantity.
-Hence the ratio between the gap and the critical temperature is $\Delta/T_{c}=0$ instead of a finite value $3\div 7$ for all known materials.
-Possible realization of this model has been proposed in \cite{grig2}.
-The normal state (when the order parameter is $\Delta=0$) in this model can be considered as state with a pseudogap: the quasiparticle spectrum has a gap $\upsilon/2$ (hence charge is carried by the pairs of electrons) but this state is not superconducting because the ordering $\left\langle aa\right\rangle,\left\langle a^{+}a^{+}\right\rangle$ is absent.
-For this case the effective Ginzburg-Landau theory has been formulated, where the coherence length decreases as $1/\sqrt{T}$ with temperature, the GL parameter and the second critical field are increasing functions of temperature unlike the ordinary GL theory.
+Such a system can be described by BCS Hamiltonian with the external pair potential term.
+In this model the potential essentially renormalizes the order parameter: if the pairing enlarges energy of the structure then suppression of superconducting (SC) order parameter and the first order phase transition occur, if the pairing lowers energy of the structure then the energy gap is slightly enlarged at zero temperature and at large temperature $T\gg T_{c}$ the gap asymptotically tends to zero as temperature rises:

+where $g$ is a constant of electron-electron coupling via phonons, $\omega$ is the phonon frequency, $\upsilon>0$ is the external pair potential (EPP).
+It should be noted that if $g=0$ then for any $\upsilon$ the SC state does not exist ($\Delta=0$ always).
+This means that only the electron-electron coupling is cause of transition to SC state, but EPP is not.
+Thus in such system the critical temperature is infinity formally as illustrated in Fig.(\ref{Fig1}).
+In this model normal $G$ and anomalous $F$ propagators have forms: